 Safety: In this trial, there were three serious adverse events, none of which was considered related to the study treatment.
-The trial investigator determined the relatedness of the serious adverse events to study treatment based on his or her judgment.
+The trial investigator determined the relatedness of the serious adverse events to study treatment based on his or her professional medical judgment and in accordance with the study protocol, which required the investigator to determine that a reasonable possibility did not exist that the study treatment caused the adverse event.
+None of the three serious adverse events, fainting, intracranial hemorrhage and bacterial skin infection, were ocular in nature.
 In addition, there were a variety of adverse events in both the OTX-DP group and the vehicle control group, with the adverse events in the vehicle control group outnumbering the adverse events in the OTX-DP group.
 In the OTX-DP group, the only adverse event that occurred more than once was reduced visual acuity, which occurred twice.
 The most common adverse events in the vehicle control group were reduced visual acuity, conjunctival hyperemia and corneal edema.
 Overall, 19 adverse events were noted in the OTX-DP group and 30 adverse events were noted in the vehicle control group.
 All adverse events were transient in nature and completely resolved by the end of the trial.